Scott Lee Kimball: Criminal career

 Kimball had already turned to nonviolent crime, usually fraud.
 At the age of 22 he was convicted of passing bad checks, his first felony, in Montana.
 Back in Colorado, he burglarized houses.
 Montana also charged him with running an illegal hunting outfitting business.

-A brief first marriage failed, in 1993 he married Larissa Hentz and moved with her to Spokane, Washington, where they had two sons before divorcing in 1997.
+After a brief first marriage failed, Kimball married Larissa Hentz in 1993 and moved with her to Spokane, Washington, where they had two sons before divorcing in 1997.
 She recalls that process servers were frequent visitors to their house, as Kimball was running scams in the logging industry, and those who partnered with him and were cheated would often use legal means to recover their money.
 "He always had an excuse", Hentz recalls.
 "It was never his fault".
 Among those Kimball victimized in his schemes were her dentists and the bishops at her church.

 Their relationship continued for another two years after the divorce, ending when Hentz accused him of rape.
 Kimball told police she was trying to secure full custody of their sons, and after she failed a lie detector test, no charges were filed.
 Prosecutors also saw the case as "complicated", since the couple had continued to have consensual sex after the incident.

 The following year, 2000, Kimball's violation of probation for an earlier fraud conviction revoked his earlier suspended sentence and put him back in prison in Montana.
 A year later, he absconded from a halfway house and stole a truck, along with the till from his employer, a gas station, where he was on work release.
-Hentz reported that, shortly afterward, he returned to Spokane, where he broke in to her house, kidnapped her, and raped her again.
+Hentz reported that, shortly afterward, he returned to Spokane, where he broke into her house, kidnapped her, and raped her again.
 She filed charges, and an arrest warrant was issued.